Neural constellations: how to describe change and decision making

-My graduate classes in developmental psychobiology were at Dartmouth College, alma mater of Dr. Seuss and many leaders of commerce.
+My graduate classes in developmental psychobiology were at Dartmouth College, the alma mater of Dr. Seuss and countless global leaders of business and industry.

 Recently I read about neural clusters in our brains.
 Imagine several constellations or galaxies of brainwave activity.
 Both chemical and electrical activity.
 Like constellations or galaxies in the solar systems.
 Now imagine that these neural clusters are both elastic and dynamic.
 In other words, when we reinforce certain pathways or patterns (called functionalism) then we strengthen neuronal pathways.
 And when we learn new knowledge (like a foreign language or an insight) then we strengthen the neural constellation so that it can sort through the past memories (called schemas) to create some new sorting system (called data.)
 We know that some 60% of our behavior is patterned responses, monitored in the basal ganglia.
 And we know that most new knowledge causes stress.

 When faced with decision making options we often think of risk taking vs. risk avoidance.
-As if the world were so linear… (I wrote a masters thesis on risk-taking behavior too many years ago.)
+As if the world were so linear… My masters research on risk-taking behavior found that risk-taking is complex, like so many other human behaviors.

 What if, instead, we adopted a non-linear view of decision making?